sobebarali/hms/apps/docs/src/content/docs/guides/getting-started.md

 ## Overview

-The Hospital Management System (HMS) is a multi-tenant SaaS platform that enables hospitals to digitize their operations.
+The Hospital Management System (useHely) is a multi-tenant SaaS platform that enables hospitals to digitize their operations.
 This guide walks you through the initial setup process.

 ## Hospital Registration

 ### Step 1: Register Your Hospital

-To begin using HMS, register your hospital on the platform:
+To begin using useHely, register your hospital on the platform:

 1. Navigate to the registration page
 2. Provide the following information: